Long-Term Disability Insurance: How It Works and What’s Covered

 Over six million Canadians reportedly suffer from chronic pain.
 Chronic pain is pain that remains with the patient for a long period of time and can occur on a single body part or throughout several parts of the body.

 It is also believed that chronic pain patients have some of the lowest quality of life experiences among major long-term disability conditions.
 Such patients regularly experience physical pain, fatigue, lower energy levels, etc., which can subsequently lead to mental health issues including depression and anxiety.
-Some common chronic pain conditions include:
+Some common chronic pain conditions include chronic nerve, back and neck pain, endometriosis and fibromyalgia.

 Personal injury